RoshanSinhabahu/ATM-System-App-.NET-Framework-/README.md

 <img width="600px" src="https://github.com/user-attachments/assets/a5b426da-878b-4d51-ab63-d027d551c692" alt="Screenshot 02">

-<i>I learned to build this system from the Code Beauty YouTube channel.
-Feel free to use my code in your projects if you need it!</i>
+<i>I learned to build this system using online resources.
+Feel free to use my code in your projects if you'd like.</i>